How and when to explore the Douro valley

 On the Douro

 Although I still haven’t been on a Douro cruise beyond Porto, I fully intend to at some point.
 Boat trips can last from an hour to two or more days with or without meals and vineyard visits.
-Sailing and canoeing enthusiasts can arrange to get even closer to the water if you want.
+Sailing and canoeing enthusiasts can arrange to get even closer to the water.
 Many of the tours from Porto combine rail and river so you go one way by boat and return by train.
 Or vice versa.

 Along the Douro

-In the summer, there’s a special historic train servicewhich runs between Régua and Tua on Saturdays with entertainment and light refreshments plus a little free time at Pinhão so you can stretch your legs and admire the beautiful azulejos that cover the station walls and maybe grab a drink at the riverside café.
+In the summer, there’s a special historic train service which runs between Régua and Tua on Saturday afternoons with entertainment and light refreshments plus a little free time at Pinhão so you can stretch your legs and admire the beautiful azulejos that cover the station walls and maybe grab a drink at the riverside café.

 One advantage that the train has over driving is that the train tracks pretty much hug the riverbanks.
 So close, in fact, that you can see people fishing.
 In places, the water is so calm you can see a mirror image of the striped curves of the hills.
 The scenery changes the further along the Douro you get and after a while, the quinta (wine estate) signs become further apart and the landscape more barren but still impressive.